ui5-community/wdi5/docs/advanced.md

 ## WDI5Selector

-Is a plain Javascript object to enhance a `sap.ui.test.RecordReplay.ControlSelector` with the property `wdio_ui5_key`.
+Is a plain Javascript object to enhance a `sap.ui.test.RecordReplay.ControlSelector` with the optional properties `wdio_ui5_key` and `forceSelect`.

 ```Javascript
 const wdi5Selector = {